-Changes in the availability or price of raw materials, commodities, energy and water, including as a result of currency fluctuations, constraints on sourcing and unexpected increases in tariffs on such raw materials and commodities could have an adverse effect on the Group's results of operations.
+Changes in the availability or price of raw materials, commodities, energy and water, including as a result of geopolitical instability, inflationary pressures, currency fluctuations, constraints on sourcing and unexpected increases in tariffs on such raw materials and commodities could have an adverse effect on the Group's results of operations.

-A significant portion of the Group's operating expenses are related to raw materials and commodities, such as malted barley, wheat, corn grits, corn syrup, rice, hops, yeast, flavoured concentrate, fruit concentrate, sugar, sweetener, water, glass, polyethylene terephthalate ("PET") and aluminium bottles, aluminium or steel cans and kegs, aluminium can stock, labels, plastic crates, metal and plastic closures, folding cartons, cardboard products and plastic films.
+A significant portion of the Group's operating expenses are related to raw materials and commodities, such as malted barley, wheat, corn, rice, hops, yeast, flavoured concentrate, fruit concentrate, sugar, sweetener, water, glass, polyethylene terephthalate ("PET") and aluminium bottles, aluminium or steel cans and kegs, aluminium can stock, labels, plastic crates, metal and plastic closures, folding cartons, cardboard products and plastic films.

-The supply and price of raw materials and commodities used for the production of the Group's products can be affected by a number of factors beyond its control, including the level of crop production around the world, export demand, quality and availability of supply, speculative movements in the raw materials or commodities markets, inflation, currency fluctuations, governmental regulations and legislation affecting agriculture, trade agreements among producing and consuming nations, adverse weather conditions, natural disasters, economic factors affecting growth decisions, political developments, various plant diseases and pests.
+The supply and price of raw materials and commodities used for the production of the Group's products can be affected by a number of factors beyond its control, including the level of crop production around the world, inflation, global geopolitical events, energy prices, export demand, quality and availability of supply, speculative movements in the raw materials or commodities markets, currency fluctuations, governmental regulations and legislation affecting agriculture, trade agreements among producing and consuming nations, extreme weather conditions, natural disasters, health epidemics, pandemics or other disease outbreaks, economic factors affecting growth decisions, political developments, various plant diseases and pests.

 It is not possible to predict future availability or prices of the raw materials or commodities required for the Group's products.
-The markets in certain raw materials or commodities have experienced and may in the future experience shortages and significant price fluctuations, including as a result of fluctuations in currency exchange rates, inflationary pressures, constraints on sourcing and unexpected increases in tariffs on such raw materials and commodities.
-The foregoing may affect the price and availability of ingredients that the Group uses to manufacture its products, as well as the cans and bottles in which its products are packaged.
+The markets in certain raw materials or commodities have experienced and may in the future experience shortages and significant price fluctuations, including as a result of inflationary pressures, the ongoing conflict between Russia and Ukraine, increased energy prices, the COVID-19 pandemic, fluctuations in currency exchange rates, constraints on sourcing and unexpected increases in tariffs on such raw materials and commodities.
+The foregoing may affect the price and availability of raw materials and commodities that the Group uses to manufacture its products, as well as the cans and bottles in which its products are packaged.
 Likewise, disruptions or constraints in the availability of transportation services may affect the price or availability of raw materials or commodities required for the Group's products, and may adversely affect its operations.
-The Group experienced higher commodity and logistics costs during 2021, which may continue.
+The Group experienced higher commodity and logistics costs during 2022, which may continue.
 The Group may not be able to increase its prices to offset these increased costs or increase its prices without suffering reduced volume, revenue and operating income.

 To some extent, derivative financial instruments and the terms of supply agreements can protect against increases in materials and commodities costs and currency fluctuations in the short term.
 However, derivatives and supply agreements expire and upon expiry are subject to renegotiation and therefore cannot provide complete protection over the medium or longer term.
-To the extent the Group fails to adequately manage the risks inherent in such volatility, including if its hedging and derivative arrangements do not effectively or completely hedge against foreign currency risks and changes in commodity prices, its results of operations may be adversely impacted.
-See "Risk Factors - Fluctuations in foreign currency exchange rates may lead to volatility in the Group's results of operations".
+If the Group is unable to adequately manage the risks inherent in such volatility, including if its hedging and derivative arrangements do not effectively or completely hedge against foreign currency risks and changes in commodity prices, its results of operations may be adversely impacted.
+See "Risk Factors - Fluctuations in foreign currency exchange rates may lead to volatility in the Group's results of operations" for further details on risks related to foreign exchange exposure.
 In addition, it is possible that the hedging and derivative instruments the Group uses to establish the purchase price for commodities in advance of the time of delivery may lock the Group into prices that are ultimately higher than actual market prices at the time of delivery.